api3dao/vitepress-docs/docs/reference/ois/2.2/processing.md

 # {{$frontmatter.title}}

-Processing allows Airnode operators to define custom logic that executes before or after an API call.
-This feature is useful for multiple use cases, including:

-- Authentication
-- Data transformation
-- Data aggregation
-- Data validation
-- Skipping an API call

-## Processing versions

-OIS specification has two versions of pre/post processing.
-Both versions serve the same use cases, but the second version is more flexible and convenient.
-Users are encouraged to use the second version.

-### v1

 The processing schema accepts an array of processing snippets (user defined code) which are chained.
 The first snippet receives parameters submitted as part of a template or on-chain request.
 The output of this snippet is passed to the